Bladdyy/Bladdyy/README.md

 - 🔭 I’m currently working on **soon come...**

-- 🌱 I’m currently learning **a loooot of things, but mostly machine learning and Ocaml.**
+- 🌱 I’m currently learning **a loooot of things, but mostly machine learning and OCaml.**

 - 👨‍💻 Most of my projects are available **right here**!